 Maryland Megan's Law

-enacted the "Violent Crime Control and Law Enforcement Act of 1994", aka Megan's Law, without any objections.
+passed the "Violent Crime Control and Law Enforcement Act of 1994", aka Megan's Law, without any objections.

 Make your FREE search now, and find out how many of Maryland's Offenders are living close to your own home.